T-Mobile MONEY Review

 Early direct deposit is an increasingly common feature in the online banking space.
 Though its functionality depends on your employer’s participation, having the option to get paid early is a nice-to-have feature.

-55,000 Allpoint ATMs
+55,000 Allpoint® ATMs

 Cash Deposits

-Cash deposits are always tricky with online banking, but T-Mobile Money comes with a nice perk that allows you to get cash into your account without making a transfer.
+Cash deposits are always tricky with online banking, but T-Mobile MONEY comes with a nice perk that allows you to get cash into your account without making a transfer.

 To make a cash deposit, visit a participating location like CVS, Walgreens, 7-Eleven, or Walmart.
 At checkout, tell the cashier that you’d like to make a deposit, swipe your card, hand them the cash, and you’re good to go.

-There’s a $20 minimum for cash deposits, and the retailers do charge a fee.
+There’s a $20 minimum for cash deposits, and the retailers charge a fee.
 Fees vary based on each location but are typically $5 or less per deposit.

 Got Your Back

-Got Your Back is T-Mobile Money’s overdraft protection plan, which allows eligible customers to overdraft their accounts by up to $50 without any fees.
+Got Your Back is T-Mobile MONEY’s overdraft protection plan, which allows eligible customers to overdraft their accounts by up to $50 without any fees.

 You’ll also need to sign up for Perks, a program that provides additional benefits to account holders.
 Then, make at least ten purchases per month with your debit card, and you’ll automatically be enrolled.